Voter Registration Qualifications

 How do I change my voter registration?

-You may change your address by telephone (800)851-8754, by using the online voter registration application, submitting a completed, signed Voter Registration Application, or in writing by mailing a signed, written request that indicates your date of birth or your voter registration number to PO Box 300, Dade City FL 33526.
+You may change your address by telephone (800)851-8754, by using the online voter registration application, submitting a completed, signed Voter Registration Application.
+If you are currently registered to vote in the state of Florida, you may also request an address change in writing by mailing a signed, written request that indicates your date of birth or your voter registration number to PO Box 300, Dade City FL 33526.

 Can I register to vote if I've been convicted of a felony?

 Yes....if your civil rights concerning voting have been restored.

 To find out if your civil rights have been restored, contact:

 Pollworkers are people that work at the polling places on election day.

 How can I become a pollworker?